ansys/pyansys-dev-guide/doc/source/coding-style/pep8.rst

 ---------------------------
 The following sections provide some `PEP8
 <https://www.python.org/dev/peps/pep-0008/>`_ suggestions for removing
 ambiguity and preserving consistency.
-They address some common pitfalls when writing Python code.
+They also address some common pitfalls when writing Python code.